knative/docs/template-docs-page.md

 ## Before you begin
 ```
 <!--
-State all the requirements in this this section of the document.
+State all the requirements in this section of the document.
-Define any assumptions made (avoid tripping up the user and distracting them from the Knative feature you are trying to explain).
+Define any assumptions made (avoid tripping up the user and distracting them
+from the Knative feature you are trying to explain).
-This is where you get past any of the non-Knative items so that you can focus on Knative-specific stuff below.
+This is where you get past any of the non-Knative items so that you can focus on
+Knative-specific stuff below.
 For example:
 -->
 ```
 To complete the steps in this task, you must ..... meet/have/install/create/? the following: